Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

-#### It seems that majority of people who took loan have been worked for more than 10 years which makes sense as you have to have a kind of job security to be able to repay the loan.
+#### It seems that the majority of people who took loan have been working for more than 10 years which makes sense as you have to have a kind of job security to be able to repay the loan.

 ### Let's plot out the countplot with a hue separating Fully Paid vs Charged Off